aimatmia/turtleSHELL/README.md

 ********************************************************************/

 /*******************************************************************
-REDIRECTR: Splits input string on ">>", conducts the appropriate redirection (including opening files & appending), and executes
+REDIRECTRA: Splits input string on ">>", conducts the appropriate redirection (including opening files & appending), and executes
 Takes as input: input string